Last Updated on June 14, 2021 by Paolo Nascimbeni

 What are the Luoghi del Cuore?
 It’s as if an endless sea of tiny flames was lighted in our cities, in all those small villages perched on our hills, along our jagged coasts, through the plains, among the trees of our woods, along our rivers… They are places people loved, lived, had a glimpse of, dreamed, longingly reminisced upon.

-Among the places you can vote for Sammezzano Castle, the town of Bergamo, which suffered incredibly at the peak of the Covid 19 emergency in Italy, and Civita di Bagnoregio, one of Italy’s “Ghost Towns.”
+Among the places listed in 2020, a special mention goes to Sammezzano Castle in the town of Bergamo (which suffered at the peak of the Covid 19 emergency).
+And Civita di Bagnoregio, one of Italy’s “Ghost Towns.”